-I developed my own trading cards called Marble Monsters, held contests for crowdsourcing monster ideas from classmates, and hired a few friends to print out cards from their home printers by paying them a dollar each.
-Andy wrote me a letter saying that his mom wouldn't let him use the printer and asked if we can still be friends.
+I developed my own trading cards called Marble Monsters, held contests for crowdsourcing monster ideas from classmates, and hired a few friends to print cards from their home printers by paying them a dollar each.
+Andy wrote a letter saying that his mom wouldn't let him use the printer and asked if we can still be friends.
 I ignored him for the rest of the year.
 Just kidding.

 I sold my own currency called Funny Money which were strips of paper with gold glitter that could be exchanged for snacks from Korean supermarkets.
 I'm told this was a felony.